atsyplenkov/wbw/README.md

 #> +------------------------------------------+
 ```

-The true power of `wbw` unleashes when there’s a need to run several
+The true power of `{wbw}` unleashes when there’s a need to run several
 operations sequentially, i.e., in a pipeline.
 Unlike the original
 Whitebox Tools, WbW [stores files in
 memory](https://www.whiteboxgeo.com/manual/wbw-user-manual/book/introduction.html#how-does-wbw-compare-with-related-whitebox-products),